Aurimukstis1/Nationwider-C/README.md

 With additional Dear ImGui library.

 Integrates **Amazon AWS S3** for savefile sharing between Nationwide hosts and players.
+>[!NOTE]
-*Note: Will most likely create several different modules to use with different file hosting providers, such as: Hetzner.*
+>Will most likely create several different modules to use with different file hosting providers, such as: Hetzner.*

 ---
 Building: